rajdeepgill05/JS-Design-Patterns-Front-End-Frameworks/MVOExercise.md

 ### Extend the Udacity **Notes** application.

+#### Clearing all Notes
+It would be great if we could actually clear our notes by clicking a button instead of having to use the console.
+The console works, but it's not very user friendly.
+Let's add a button that will do this for us!

+Try to think about where the code should exist in the MVO pattern before you add it.
+Sometimes there isn't always a clear answer as to the code should be so everyones answer may differ a little.

+#### Removing Individual Notes
 Adding notes is great, but how about removing notes?
 I really feel like this application could be taken a step further and have notes removed.
 Without actually writing the code, look at how the current code is structured and plan out the following:

 1) How would you remove notes?